DosWorld/itsy32/README.md

 Original itsy code is producing .com files and can be found in "msdos" directory of this repository.

+kt97679 ported it to 32-bit linux code - "LINIX" directory.

+DylanMc ported it to MacOS (also 32 bit) - "OSX" directory.

+Should move to any BSD pretty easily.

 I ported it to 32-bit DOS code.
 Sample session:
 <pre>
 nasm itsy32.asm -frdf
 rdx itsy32.rdf